MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/optimize_windows_dockerfile.md

 	Remove-Item c:\php.zip -Force
 ```

 The resulting image consists of four layers, one for the base OS image, and then one for each RUN instruction.
-Because each RUN instruction has been run in its own layer, any subsequent runs of this Dockerfile or identical set of instructions in a different Dockerfile, will use the cached image layer, thus reducing build time.
+Because each RUN instruction has been run in its own layer, any subsequent runs of this Dockerfile or identical set of instructions in a different Dockerfile, will use cached image layer, thus reducing build time.
 Instruction ordering is important when working with image cache, for more details, see the next section of this document.

 ```none
 C:\> docker history doc-sample-2